NohaAshraf85/Password-Generator/README.md

 This password generator was created as a part of my first attempt on javascript.

-#Technologies Used:
+# Technologies Used:
-1. HTML: to create the skeleton of the application
+1. HTML: to create the skeleton of the application (was provided by UCONN)
-2. CSS: to style it
+2. CSS: to style it (was provided by UCONN)
-3. Javascript: to make the application come to live and do what it was intended to
+3. Javascript: to make the application come to live and do what it was intended to (Started Code was provided by UCONN)

 # Project Objective:
 This password generator is intended to provide the user with a strong password that includes: